Lobular Carcinoma In-Situ and Invasive Lobular Carcinoma

-Breast Cancer Lesions may originate anywhere in the breast, but are most often found either in the ducts, or the lobules.
+Breast cancer lesions may originate anywhere in the breast, but they most often occur either in the breast ducts, or the lobules.

-Lobular carcinoma is more difficult to visualize on mammo and ultrasound
+Lobular carcinoma is more difficult to see on Mammogram and Ultrasound

 Calcifications are not necessarily relevant indicators with LCIS

-If histological features of LCIS are ‘grade 2’, an excisional biopsy is warranted
+If histological features of LCIS are ‘grade 2’, an excisional biopsy is necessary